LordExodius/MiscTools/README.md

 A discord bot to make my life a little easier.

 ### Usage
+These steps are assuming you have made a bot in the discord developer portal - you'll need the unique token from there to use this!
+Make sure to select the appropriate permissions and add the bot your server before following these steps.
 1. Download the repo
 2. Create a `.env` file with the following variables:
 ```